stuartellis/sve-personal-website/content/articles/just-task-runner.md

 Use **just --init** to create a _justfile_ in the root directory of your project.
 You should always name the _just_ file in the root directory of the project _justfile_.

+If a project only requires one small set of recipes, then use a single _justfile_.
+If you need to manage several sets of recipes, use multiple files.

-You have two ways to organize the other _justfiles_ in a project: modules and directory hierarchy.
+You have two ways to organize the other _justfiles_ in a project:

+1. Modules
+2. Directory hierarchy

 You can combine these approaches, but few projects will be complex enough to need to do this.

 If you are starting a new project, consider using _just_ modules.
 Real-world projects often have multiple components with many tasks, and _just_ modules enable you to define clear namespaces for recipes.
 Modules also provide more flexibility for organizing the files that contain your recipes.